Call-for-Code/Solution-Starter-Kit-Energy-2020/README.md

 ### How can technology help

 Whether it's third-party open source projects or IBM Cloud services, technologies like data analytics, visualization, Internet of Things, Open APIs, databases and blockchain can help address global environmental challenges to track energy (and other consumables) that go into making prodcts.
-Enabling us to select products that have the lowest climate impact can have a real reduction in our personal impact on the planet.
+Enabling us to select products that have the lowest climate impact can have a real reduction on our personal impact on the planet.

 ## Video